gburd/libdirectio/README.md

 libdirectio
 ===========

-Disable the filesystem buffer cache by preloading this library
+Disable the filesystem buffer cache by preloading this library.[1]

 To compile the library simply run `make`.
 You can pre-load it using the `LD_PRELOAD` environment variable in this way: